jonsag/piSchoolBell/README.md

 >$ ifconfig

-Connect to the RPi via ssh on another machine.
+Connect to the RPi via ssh on another machine (if you don't want to continue as before).

 >$ ssh -ip from above-  -l pi

 Login with the username and password you created earlier
-user: 'pi'
-password: 'raspberry'.

-Of course you could continue using the Pi directly, but it's easier to use cut and paste from this manual.

 ### Configure

 >$ sudo raspi-config

-1 S1    Configure wifi (if you want it)
+1 S1    Configure wifi
 2 S4    Change hostname
-2 N2    Set SSID and passphrase
 4 P2    Set GPU memory to 16
 5 L1    Set locales
 4 L2    Set time zone